MrAlias/opentelemetry-specification/specification/metrics/api.md

 * An optional `description`
 * Optional `advice` (**experimental**)

 Instruments are associated with the Meter during creation.
-Instruments are identified by all of these fields.
+The `name`, `kind`, `unit`, and `description` fields of the Instrument are identifying.
+The `advice` field is not identifying.

-Language-level features such as the distinction between integer and floating point numbers SHOULD be considered as identifying.
+Language-level features such as the distinction between integer and floating point numbers SHOULD also be considered as identifying.

 The term *identical* applied to an Instrument describes instances where all identifying fields are equal.